madMAx43v3r/mmx-node/docs/src/content/docs/reference/hardfork-2.md

 The `mmx_compile` test harness always uses the corrected load-before-arguments order; it does not emulate the pre-fork behavior.

+## Multiplication overflow detection

+Before hardfork 2, the VM detected unsigned 256-bit multiplication overflow by comparing the wrapped result with both operands.
+This misses some overflows, including `(2^255 + 1) * 2`, whose wrapped result is `2`.

+Starting at hardfork 2, multiplication instructions with overflow checking enabled reject the operation when the left operand is non-zero and the right operand exceeds `MAX_UINT256 / left`.
+Multiplication without overflow checking continues to wrap modulo `2^256`.
+The legacy comparison remains active below the hardfork height so historical contract execution is unchanged.
+The `mmx_compile` execution harness uses the corrected behavior.

 ## Transaction hash version 1